 2. Chiropractors Do Not Treat Using Prescription Medications

-Another benefit to working with a chiropractor instead of a doctor for a workplace injury is that chiropractors do not prescribe prescription medications.
+Another benefit of working with a chiropractor instead of a doctor for a workplace injury is that chiropractors do not prescribe prescription medications.
 When you are injured and go to the doctor, he or she will likely prescribe prescription medication(s) during your visit.
 While the medications may help ease some of the pain you are experiencing, they will typically not help you fully heal; they only temporarily disguise the pain.
 And worse, they come with a host of side effects, which may make you feel even worse.
 Because of this, some people do not want to take prescription pain medications.
 If you are one of these people, it may be beneficial to you to seek treatment with a chiropractor.

 3. Chiropractic Treatment Heals and Strengthens the Affected Area